kendallnelson/kendallnelson.github.io/_posts/2016-05-31-Summit_Review.md

 Sessions:
 There are a lot of really interesting sessions about a ton of different things.
-I was sad that I couldn't make it to all of them and tried to pack in as much as I couldn't.
-Even with all the planning I had done ahead of time though there wasn't anything I could do in sections overlap with one another.
+I was sad that I couldn't make it to all of them and tried to pack in as much as I could.
+Even with all the planning I had done ahead of time though there wasn't anything I could do when sections overlapped one another.
 I tried to go to sessions that the rest of the people I knew weren't going to so that I could cover more ground.
 I guess I'll just have to work harder at cloning myself for next time.
-I learned a ton at the sessions I did go to.
+I learned a ton at the sessions I did go to though.
 The session on Docker and Cinder together was really interesting even though John demo didn't work out like we planned.
 I learned a lot about live migration and how's that works with NetApp drivers.
 I got to see some of my friends up on stage talking about all of the things that have happened in Cinder over the last release and where we plan to go in the future releases.
 I got to be a part of a heated discussion about splitting the design Summit out from the rest of the summit.
 I got to hear the debate about multipath between Nova and Cinder contributors.
 All in all there were a lot of good talks but I went to and know what I wish I had been able to make it to.

 New People:
 I got to meet so many new people!
 All these big names in Nova and other projects